Cash demand soars in Puerto Rico after hurricane hit ATMs, card systems

 Cash demand spiked in the first few days after the hurricane as merchants were unable to accept other modes of payment.

-First BanCorp (FBP.N), one of the island’s top banks, said around 28 of its 48 branches remained closed but electronic transactions were resuming and about 25 percent of its ATMs were back online as power and telecommunications were restored.
+First BanCorp, one of the island’s top banks, said around 28 of its 48 branches remained closed but electronic transactions were resuming and about 25 percent of its ATMs were back online as power and telecommunications were restored.

 “The first couple of days were a cash economy.
 Now electronic transactions are going through,” First BanCorp Chief Executive Aurelio Aleman said in a telephone interview, adding that the bank had enough cash on hand.